 About me

-My core research is in computational statistics.
+My research involves designing computationally efficient (and private) algorithms that learn from data with principled uncertainty quantification.
 I develop and analyse algorithms for Bayesian inference, including sequential Monte Carlo and Markov chain Monte Carlo.
-I work with applied scientists to develop principled and robust data analysis for their data.
-Often this involves designing Bayesian models to incorporate domain and expert knowledge.
+I work with applied scientists to develop principled and robust analysis procedures for their data.
+This involves designing Bayesian models to incorporate domain and expert knowledge, and developing bespoke algorithms.
 I also design open source software for statisticians, scientists and industry.

-In Paris I co-organise the Mostly Monte Carlo Seminar Series.
-In 2023 I was chair of the committe organising SMC Down Under.
+In Paris, I organised the Mostly Monte Carlo Seminar Series.
+In 2023 I was chair of the committee organising SMC Down Under.

 • A Bayesian decision-theoretic framework for statistical data privacy